2006 civil unrest in San Salvador Atenco

-The Atenco residents blocked the highway to Texcoco near their town.
+The Atenco residents then blocked the highway to Texcoco near their town.
 In response, hundreds of state police were summoned to remove the blockade, but were unsuccessful after five attempts.

-The confrontations were very violent, causing Enrique Peña Nieto, then Governor of the State of Mexico, to ask president Vicente Fox the support of federal forces.
-The resulting chaos lead to the death of two protesters, and dozens of people (mostly women) were sexually assaulted by the police forces.
+The confrontations were violent, causing Enrique Peña Nieto, then Governor of the State of Mexico, to ask president Vicente Fox for support from federal forces.
+The resulting chaos lead to the death of two protesters, and the sexual assault of dozens of people (mostly women) by the police forces.

 FPDT: "Frente de Pueblos en Defensa de la Tierra"

 The F.P.D.T stands for "Frente de Pueblos en Defensa de la Tierra,” or “People’s Front in the Defense of the Land.”
 The F.P.D.T started as a group of residents of the rural community San Salvador Atenco that were in public opposition to the construction of the new airport on their land.
 They began to hold protests and demonstrations expressing their sentiments towards the government's plans for the airport in their town.
 As their protests continued, they began to gain support nationally and eventually internationally.
 As they continued to gain strength and support, the government wanted to displace to make way for the airport, thus the civil unrest of 2006 broke out.
 After the attacks of 2006, the F.P.D.T shifted their focus as a group.
 They began to do more work focused around receiving justice for the victims of the attacks.
 They continue to hold protests and demonstrations in opposition to the violent behaviors of the government that occurred against the protestors in 2006.
 The group is still active today, as they focus on continuing to shine a light on the brutality that occurred against their people.
 For example, each year on May 3 they hold demonstrations remembering those who were affected by the violence.
 They also continue to remain relevant today through social media platforms, where they post information and resources about their cause and continue to support those who have been affected by police brutality.